 - Remove quinoa from heat and let stand, covered, for 5 minutes.
 Fluff with a fork.

-- Meanwhile, whisk lemon juice and garlic infused olive oil in a small bowl.
-Season dressing to taste with pepper and salt.
+- Meanwhile, whisk lemon juice, garlic infused olive oil, salt and pepper in a small bowl or add to a glass jar with lid and shake up well.

-- Combine carrots, cucumber, tomatoes, herbs, and spring onions to large bowl, add cooled quinoa and dressing.
+- Combine carrots, cucumber, tomatoes, herbs, and spring onion tops to large bowl, add cooled quinoa and dressing.
 Stir well.
-Season to taste with salt and pepper.

 - Chill in refrigerator prior serving.